-Implement communications, processes, and systems to collaborate between departments and health systems
+- Implement communications, processes, and systems to better collaborate between departments and health systems.

-- Optimize team and individual engagement using agile coaching and learning strategies
+- Optimize leadership and manager effectiveness using agile coaching and training strategies

 - Quickly identify what’s not working and solve it, using a multidisciplinary and measured change management approach designed for healthcare organizations.